-While Super Bowl snacks are delicious for humans, some snacks can be harmful to pups who partake in the watching parties.
+While game day snacks are delicious for humans, some snacks can be harmful to pups who partake in watching parties.
 The last thing anyone wants on game day is a sick pup.

-These tips will help avoid any potentially dangerous Super Bowl snacks, keeping you and your doggo happy!
+These tips will help avoid any potentially dangerous snacks, keeping you and your doggo happy!

 Pups Should Keep Their Paws Off:

 - Seven Layer Dip / Nachos – Avocados contain persin, which can cause diarrhea, vomiting and heart congestion.
 Onions of any kind (dry, raw, cooked, powder, etc.) contain disulfides and sulfoxides (thiosulphate), both of which can cause anemia and damage red blood cells.
 Never give your dog anything spicy such as jalapeños or hot peppers!